 If your team has not integrated Virtru and your SAML solution, users will see an error ("Email address not recognized") and will need to select Cancel to log in via a different pathway:

-Once your user completes their standard SSO process, they will be routed to their Dashboard.
+Once your user completes their standard SSO process, they will be routed to their Control Center.

 Activating Virtru products using SSO